missionpinball/mpf-docs/config/fast.rst

 Single value, type: one of the following options: fast, wpc, None.

 Which driverboards are you using?
 Most likely ``fast``.
+Similar to ``driverboards`` in the :doc:`/config/hardware` section.
+Use this setting if you use multiple playforms (i.e. FAST and P3-Roc) in one machine.

 file_log:
 ~~~~~~~~~